 - 2 teaspoons shredded parmesan cheese

 - Clean and scrub potato well.
 Do not peel.
 Cut a thin piece off one side of the potato, making a flat side for safest cutting.
 Lay sweet potato on flat side.

 - Cut potato in half.
 Lay potato halves on flat side and cut into halves one more time.
-If your potato is larger than suggested in the ingredients or wide, cut into thirds.
+If your potato is larger than suggested or is extra wide, cut into thirds.

 - In a large mixing bowl, whisk together oil, garlic, and salt.
 Add potatoes to bowl, and using a spatula or clean hands, toss to evenly coat with oil mixture.

-- Spread potatoes on a baking sheet in a single layer.
+- Spread potatoes on a baking sheet in a single layer, flat side down.
 Roast 20-25 minutes or until potatoes begin to brown and are easily pierced with a fork.
 Sprinkle with parmesan cheese.
 Enjoy!